okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

 ### Unique ID

-In addition to the basic user schema attributes, your SCIM API must also specify a unique identifier for each user resource.
+In addition to the basic user schema attributes, your SCIM API must also specify a unique identifier for each SCIM resource, including users and groups.
+Okta uses this unique identifier to link the Okta profile with the SCIM resource.

 [Section 3.1](https://tools.ietf.org/html/rfc7643#section-3.1) of the SCIM specification asserts that the `id` attribute is used to identify resources.
 This unique identifier: